joshmasen/joshua-masen/README.md

-# Nuxt 3 Minimal Starter
+# JoshuaMasen.com

+My personal web site, built with Nuxt and hosted on Netlify.

 Look at the [nuxt 3 documentation](https://v3.nuxtjs.org) to learn more.